-1.3.
+2.3.
 Steven Charpentier (September 12, 2002; Galliano, LA)

-Steven Charpentier made a living on the water.
+Steven Charpentier made a living on the water, shrimping for 47 years.
 He's been retired for six years, and is 71.
 He is an avid duck carver, on the board of directors of a carving club.
-He intends to donate many of his carvings to the Cajun Heritage Museum that is being set up in Larose.
+He intends to donate many of his carvings to the Cajun Heritage Museum that is being planned in Larose.
 During the interview, his uncle came over from next door to ask for help loading a huge TV into the car to take back to Wal-Mart.
 The TV had shorted out during the big electric storm in the afternoon (the uncle warned a teenage girl in the house not to tell that to Wal-Mart, just to say it broke).
-Later in the interview, the uncle returned, saying that Wal-Mart had to order a replacement 35-incher, so we unloaded the TV into the carport.
+Later in the interview, the uncle returned, saying that Wal-Mart had to order a replacement 35-incher, so we unloaded the broken TV into the carport.
+Steven lives on the "308 side," across the bayou.